-The MKE Tech Hub Coalition is inviting area companies, nonprofit organizations and schools to participate in a regional challenge of teaching an hour of code to local students during Computer Science Week: December 7–13, 2020.
+The MKE Tech Hub Coalition is inviting area companies, nonprofit organizations and schools to demonstrate a commitment to local talent development by spending an hour mentoring students on the future of work in a digital economy and/or to do a tech related activity during Computer Science Week: December 7–13, 2020.

 Hour of Code takes place each year during Computer Science Education Week and is a global campaign to celebrate and expand STEM learning opportunities for students.